wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 Mutual TLS for OAuth client authentication can be implemented using either of the following mechanisms:

-- PKI mutual TLS OAuth client authentication: This approach uses a subject Distinguished Name (DN) and validated certificate chain to identify the client.
+- **PKI mutual TLS OAuth client authentication**: This approach uses a subject Distinguished Name (DN) and validated certificate chain to identify the client.
-- A self-signed certificate: In this approach, the client needs to register an X.509 certificate during the service provider configuration and import it to the trust store.
+- **A self-signed certificate**: In this approach, the client needs to register an X.509 certificate during the service provider configuration and import it to the trust store.

 WSO2 Identity Server currently supports the approach that uses self-signed certificates.

+## How it works

+The flow of mutual TLS client authentication is as follows.

+1. A client makes a `/token` endpoint call.
+2. WSO2 IS issues a token by validating certificate information in the HTTP header, with a certificate stored in the service provider.
+3. Per the specification, an MTLS certificate validates against the stored SP certificate for a `/token` request issued with the client-credential grant, authorization code grant, or refresh token grant.
+4. The response from the `/introspect` endpoint will present the bounded certificate according to the introspection response defined in the specification.

-Let's try configuring mutual TLS in WSO2 Identity Server and test with a sample.
+Let's try configuring mutual TLS in WSO2 Identity Server and test it with a sample.

-## Pre-requisites
+## Configure the authenticator

+To configure the mutual TLS authenticator, follow the [prequisite steps](#prerequisites) and then [configure the mutual TLS client authenticator artifact](#configure-mutual-tls-client-authenticator-artifacts)

+### Prerequisites
 - You need to disable the mutual SSL authenticator.

     !!! warning